flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListPrincipalThings
-### Lists the things associated with the specified principal.
-A principal can be X.509 certificates, IAM users, groups, and roles, Amazon Cognito identities or federated identities.
+> Lists the things associated with the specified principal.
+A principal can be X.509 certificates, IAM users, groups, and roles, Amazon Cognito identities or federated identities.<br/>

 #### Input Parameters
 * `Action` - _required_